Wrongful Death Attorneys in York, PA

 When someone dies due to someone else’s negligence or wrongful act, the surviving family members may file a civil lawsuit against the defendant to seek compensation for financial loss and mental anguish.
 Common causes of wrongful death include:

 Negligence is when someone knowingly acts in a way that puts others in danger, whether they intend to cause harm or not.
 Similarly, if someone chooses not to act knowing their inaction could cause harm, they too are being negligent.
 For example, if a doctor fails to send an ill person to a hospital for urgent care and instead sends them home, they are failing to act in a way that is appropriate for the situation.
 They are neglecting their responsibility as a doctor to provide the best care for their patient.
-If their patient dies due to their negligence, the patient’s family members can claim wrongful death.
+If their patient dies due to their negligence, the patient’s family members may file a wrongful death action.

-Who exactly can file a wrongful death claim?
-Usually, the victim’s beneficiaries or those who were financially dependent on the victim can file a lawsuit.
-This includes close family members such as:
+Generally, the victim’s beneficiaries or those who were financially dependent on the victim can file a wrongful death action.
+This includes close family members like a spouse, children, or parents.

 Compensation for loss of companionship and guidance may be awarded to immediate family members in addition to other monetary losses.
 However, if there are no surviving immediate family members, siblings may file a claim.
 If the victim has no siblings, the victim’s personal representative may seek compensation for funeral, medical and administrative expenses.

-The judge has to consider many factors to determine a fair compensation amount.
+When determining the value of a claim, the court must consider many factors.
 This, of course, is not easy.
 How does a judge place a price tag on comfort, companionship or pain and suffering?
 If a child lost a parent, how can the judge measure the value of memories that can no longer be made?
-It is a complex process as many things need to be considered such as:
+When calculating damages in a wrongful death case, judges take many variables into account, including: